Four

 The legal basis for using Google Maps on our website is Art.
 6 (1) (a) GDPR.
 The service allows us to visually present geographic information and offer interactive maps, improving user experience by making it easier to find our locations.
 You can withdraw your consent with effect for the future at any time through the cookie settings.

-With your consent, we use Google Analytics (with anonymisation) on our website.
-Google Analytics is a web analytics service provided by Google Ltd., a subsidiary of Google.
-To simplify tool management, we use Google Tag Manager (see section 11 in the privacy policy for more information).
+With your consent, we use Google Analytics with IP anonymization on our website.
+Google Analytics is a web analytics service provided by Google Ireland Limited (“Google”), a subsidiary of Google LLC.
+To manage the service more efficiently, we use Google Tag Manager (see section 11 of this privacy policy).

-Google may also process the data collected through Google Analytics for its own purposes in accordance with its privacy policy.
-The data may be stored in user profiles and used for purposes such as improving products, developing new services, measuring the effectiveness of advertising, and personalising content and ads.
-If you are logged into your Google account, your data may be directly associated with your user profile.
-To prevent this, you can log out of your Google account before using Google Analytics.
-We have no control over how Google handles your data.
-For more details, refer to Google’s privacy policy at https://policies.google.com/privacy.
+Google may process the data collected via Google Analytics for its own purposes in accordance with its privacy policy.
+This may include storing the data in usage profiles and using it for purposes such as product improvement, development of new services, measuring advertising effectiveness, market research, and personalizing content and ads.
+If you are logged into your Google account, the data may be linked directly to your account.
+To prevent this, you must log out of your Google account before enabling Google Analytics.
+We have no influence over Google’s further processing of your data.
+Further details can be found in Google’s Privacy Policy at https://policies.google.com/privacy.

 10. Google Marketing Platform